aptos-labs/aptos-keyless-trusted-setup-contributions-february-2024/README.md

 18d68f469a6ead62aafcc9c78fa1b99b4391b9a5acfca2be62722503684f98ba3d84a764d2aa9143898797bf33ab0e4c9fb2584e2afa660e0100cc8af7eb5226
 ```

+which is identical to the `b2sum` hash of `main.r1cs` in this repo.

 This provides a link between our circuit code and the trusted setup, ensuring you can verify the setup was done over the correct codebase.

 # Reproducing the initial .zkey file